Resizing a Linode

 Here’s how to resize your Linode to a different plan:

 - Click the Linodes link in the sidebar.

 Click the Resize tab.
 The webpage shown below appears.

-- Click Resize this Linode Now.
-Your Linode will be powered off and moved to another host.
+Select a plan and click the Submit button.
+Your Linode is then powered off and moved to another host.
 Depending on the size of your Linode, this process can take up to one hour.

-(Optional) When the migration completes check your storage allocation meter.
-If you resized your Linode to a larger plan, you’ll have additional un-used storage to allocate to your disks.
+(Optional) When the migration completes, check your disk storage allocation meter.
+If you resized your Linode to a larger plan and the main disk was not automatically resized, there is additional un-used storage to allocate to your disks.
 You may want to add some of this storage to one of your disks if the internal filesystem on it is running low on free space, or just so you can use it in the future.